 Set the Signature interval [s] for the selected authentication method.
+Click Set to apply the changes.

-5.4.3 Positioning
+4.4.3 Positioning

 The Positioning feature describes the location of the camera and the perspective in the camera's field of view.

 Perspective information is essential to Video Analytics, as it enables the system to compensate for the illusory smallness of distant objects.